-- Remove the locking piece of the hand brake lever.
+Remove the locking piece of the hand brake lever.

-- Mount and tighten screw 7.
+- Position wheel speed sensor 6 in the hole. - Mount and tighten screw 7.

 - Operate the front brake and compress the fork a few times firmly.

 - ✓ The fork legs straighten.

 - Tighten screws 8.